adrianjhpc/cirrus-website/status/index.md

 ### Current Issues

-** Cirrus down Monday 7th September 11:00 BST **
+** Cirrus down Tuesday 8th September 1300 BST **

-Cirrus is unavailable due to a valve failure in the coolant system.
-The system will need to remain powered down until it can be replaced.
-Our systems team are working with HPE to restore service as quickly as possible, and we hope to be able to provide a further update tomorrow.
+We're very sorry that Cirrus is currently offline.
+Yesterday during routine replacement of failed memory in one of the compute nodes by an HPE maintenance contractor, a water cooling valve failed to close when the node was withdrawn.
+Water then escaped from the cooling system.
+Cirrus was shut down immediately and the failed valve identified.
+Replacement parts are being supplied by HPE and will be installed over the next couple of days.
+We are also taking the opportunity, given the system is now empty of cooling water, to inspect the other valves in the system.
+This is a very unusual occurrence.

+We hope to have Cirrus back online by the end of the week and will keep you informed of progress.

-We apologise for the inconvenience.
+We apologise for the inconvenience caused by this unplanned outage and thank you for your patience.

 ### Recent Issues